 Judges described entries to the competition in 2018 as ‘‘fantastically imaginative’, ‘hopeful’, ‘quite exceptional’ and ‘passionate’.
 We expect a similarly high calibre of writing for 2019.

 About The Award: For 2019, we want to hear from all young people, regardless of schooling, education or region.
 All stories and voices are important.

 The competition is open to all citizens and residents of the Commonwealth aged 18 and under and runs from Monday 5 November until 1 June 2019.
 All entrants receive a Certificate of Participation and one Winner and Runner-up from the Senior and Junior categories will win a trip to London for a week of educational and cultural events.

 Eligibility: Entries will be disqualified if they fail to meet any of the following requirements:

-- Entrants must select a Senior or Junior topic depending on their age on 1st May 2017.
-Senior entrants must be born between 2nd May 1998 and 1st May 2003 (14-18) and Junior entrants must be born after 1st May 2003 (under 14 years of age).
+- Entrants must select a Senior or Junior topic depending on their age on 1st June 2019.
+Senior entrants must be born between 2nd June 2000 and 1st June 2005 (14-18) and Junior entrants must be born after 2 June 2005 (under 14 years of age).